-The breadth work portion of the proposal will be based off the redesign of the mechanical system.
-Because I will be investigating a system that will decrease the amount of materials used in the mechanical system, a structural breadth will be investigated.
-Removing the green roof will result in current members to be oversized allowing for reduction in the structural system.
-Also, using fewer air handling units will reduce the load potentially resulting in a reduction in the structural system of the third floor to the roof.
-A study will be conducted to determine if a prefabricated floor system can be utilized.
-Prefabricated panels will be analyzed where applicable.
+I will be investigating a system that will decrease the amount of materials used in the mechanical system; a structural breadth will be investigated to further emphasize the value engineering intent.
+A study will be conducted to determine if a prefabricated floor system can be utilized and the structural implications of doing so on a portion of the existing framing system.
+The beam and girder framing holding the precast panels will be redesign in hopes of reducing the amount of steel.
+Prefabricated panels will be analyzed in a section of the building to determine if there is any cost and construction benefit.
 Both the structural and mechanical redesign will have an impact on the construction process of the building.
 The investigation will look to accelerate construction time and perform an overall cost analysis due to the redesign.
-I will also create a site utilization plan to ensure adequate circulation among the site and a site safety plan.
 As a result, this will tie in with the value engineering aspect to reduce initial costs of the building.

-Figure 4 - Prefabricated Floor Panels
+Figure 3 - Prefabricated Floor Panels